mikeraab/docker001/Participant-Guide.md

 However, there have been and still are variations on container technology.
 Here are some of the technologies we have seen through the years.

-History of Linux Containers
+History of Linux Containers:

 <img src=images/002-container-history.png />

-Now, lets look at how a virtual machine (VM) is different from a container
+Now, let's look at how a virtual machine (VM) is different from a container.

 While containers may sound like a VM, the two are distinct technologies.
 With VMs each virtual machine includes the application, the necessary binaries and libraries and the **entire guest operating system.**